MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sftp.md

 ---
 title: "Export Customer Insights data to SFTP hosts"
-description: "Learn how to configure the connection to an SFTP host." ms.date: 01/27/2021 ms.reviewer: philk ms.service: customer-insights
+description: "Learn how to configure the connection and export to an SFTP location." ms.date: 01/27/2021 ms.reviewer: philk ms.service: customer-insights